atomicsam/resume-website/README.md

 # resume-website
- A website which showcases my skills and talents.
+ A website which showcases my awards and qualifications.